This article was updated on the 6th March, 2023.

 Analysis of the Australian population has found an enhanced public awareness of what nanotechnology is and how we may benefit from it.
-A recent survey found that 76% of the public were aware of nanotechnology, and 85% were ‘excited or hopeful’ about the outcomes of the science.
+A survey found that 76% of the public was aware of nanotechnology, and 85% were ‘excited’ or ‘hopeful’ about the outcomes of the science.
 These findings demonstrate that there is a high level of support and acceptance for nanotechnology in Australia.

 Recent Noteworthy Projects

 The result of a fantastic research and design infrastructure, significant funding, and an accepting population has generated numerous noteworthy nanotechnology projects, including work being conducted at the Microsoft Quantum Laboratory at Sydney University.